 Best Gender Discrimination Attorney and LGBT Employment Rights Lawyer Answer: Can I file a lawsuit if I feel that my employer is discriminating against me based on my gender?
 Can my manager discriminate against me because I am not conforming to what he thinks are traditional gender stereotypes?
 Do gender discrimination laws protection from discrimination against LGBT employees?

-As regular readers of our employment lawyers’ blog know, the employment discrimination attorneys at The Spitz Law Firm, LLC, are committed to fighting hard every day for men and women employees who have been discriminated against by their employers because of on their gender in the workplace.
+As regular readers of our employment lawyers’ blog know, the employment discrimination attorneys at Spitz, The Employee’s Law Firm, are committed to fighting hard every day for men and women employees who have been discriminated against by their employers because of on their gender in the workplace.
 (Do I Have A Claim For Gender Discrimination?; I Was Fired For Reporting Gender Discrimination!; I Was Denied A Job Because I’m A Woman!; and Lawyer: Do I Have A Gender Discrimination Claim If I Quit?).
 In addition, our employment discrimination lawyers constantly seeking to protect the rights of those employees in the LGBT community who are discriminated against by managers and supervisors in the workplace.
 (See Can My Church Refuse To Hire Gay Cooks?; Is It Still Legal To Discriminate Against LGBTs?; LGBT Employment Rights: Can I Be Fired For Dressing Too Masculine?; and Can I Be Fired For Marrying A Person Of The Same Sex?
 I Need The Top Ohio Attorney To Sue My Employer For Wrongful Termination!).

 While Ohio and many other states continue to fall behind in enacting statutory protections for LGBT individuals, some employees in the LGBT community have had luck getting protection under Ohio and federal gender discrimination laws by arguing that the discrimination against them was based on their non-conformance to traditional gender stereotypes.